bugraaldal/Codeforces/README.md

 # Codeforces
-Python solutions to some Codeforces problems.\
+Python solutions to some Codeforces problems that I solve occasionally.\
 www.codeforces.com